Man, Image, Idea: Photographs of Men from the Mark Rice Collection

 Albin O. Kuhn Library Gallery

-On Thursday, December 7 at 4 p.m. at the Library Gallery, as part of the Humanities Forum sponsored by the Dresher Center for the Humanities, exhibition curator James Smalls will present his lecture “The Mark Rice Collection and the Homo-Erotics of Photography after Stonewall” to be followed by a reception.
+On Thursday, December 7 at 4 p.m. at the Library Gallery, as part of the Humanities Forum sponsored by the Dresher Center for the Humanities, exhibition curator James Smalls will present the annual Daphne Harrison Lecture, entitled “The Mark Rice Collection and the Homo-Erotics of Photography after Stonewall,” to be followed by a reception.
 (Read more here.)

 Read the review in The Baltimore Sun here!